addap/master-thesis/documents/draft/main.md

 [TODO mention that all code examples are an OCaml rendering of the verified Hazel code, based on but not equal to the Eio code]

-Cooperative concurrency schedulers are (often/commonly?) treated in the literature on effect handlers [ref, Paolos dissertation, Dolan paper, Dan Leijen paper] because they are inherently about capturing a continuation and invoking it at a later point in time.
+Cooperative concurrency schedulers are (often/commonly?) treated in the literature on effect handlers [ref, Paolos dissertation, Dolan paper, Dan Leijen paper] because they are a lucid example for the usefulness of handling delimited continuations in this way.
 Generally, the scheduler contains an effect handler and a fiber is just a normal function.
 The fiber can yield execution by performing an effect, jumping to the effect handler (i.e. the scheduler) and providing it with the rest of the fiber's computation in the form of a continuation.
 The scheduler has a collection of continuations and by invoking one of them it schedules the next fiber.
 This approach is also used in Eio.

 We can therefore use the simple cooperative concurrency scheduler case study from the dissertation of de Vilhena [ref] as a starting point for our verification work.
-In the following section we discuss the implementation of our simplified scheduler functions in more detail to give an intution about what their specification and the logical state to prove them should look like.
+In the following section we discuss the implementation of the simplified Eio model in more detail to give an intution about what their specification and the logical state to prove them should look like.
-The intuition will then be formalized in [ref, section 2.2 & section 2.3].
+From this intuition we will derive a formalization in [ref, section 2.2 & section 2.3].
 <!-- But some key differences in the implementation of Eio allow simplifications of the logical state that we use in our proofs. -->

 ## 2.1.
 Implementation

-Let us first get an idea of how different components of the Eio library interact by looking at their types.
+Let us first get an idea of how different components of the core Eio fiber abstraction interact by looking at their types.
 `Scheduler.run` is the main entrypoint to Eio and it is provided a function which represents the first fiber to be executed.
-`Fiber.fork_promise` is also provided a function which represents a fiber, but this one will be forked to so that it runs concurrenctly.
+`Fiber.fork_promise` is also provided a function which represents a fiber, but this one will be forked so that it runs concurrenctly.
 It returns a promise holding the eventual return value of the new fiber.
 The promise is thread-safe so any other fiber can use the `Promise.await` function to block until the value is available.
 Common problems like deadlocks are not prevented in any way and are the responsibility of the programmer.